-15. Power to distribute business.
-Notwithstanding anything contained in the Code of Civil Procedure, 1908 (V of 1908), every District Judge may by written order direct that any civil business cognizable by his Court and the Courts under his control shall be distributed among such Courts in such manner as he thinks fit:
+15. Power to distribute business.- Notwithstanding anything contained in the Code of Civil Procedure, 19081, every District Judge may by written order direct that any civil business cognizable by his Court and the Courts under his control shall be distributed among such Courts in such manner as he thinks fit:

-Provided that no direction issued under his section shall empower any Court to exercise any powers or deal with any business beyond the limits of its jurisdiction.
+Provided that no direction issued under this section shall empower any Court to exercise any powers or deal with any business beyond the limits of its jurisdiction.

-16. Delegation of powers by District Judges.
-A District Judge may, with the previous sanction of the High Court, delegate, in respect of any specified portion of the district, to any Civil Judge in the district his powers under sections 14 and 15 of this Ordinance and the powers of the District Court under section 24 of the Code of Civil Procedure, 1908 (V of 1908), and such powers may be exercised by such Civil Judge subject to the general control of the District Judge.
+16. Delegation of powers by District Judges.- A District Judge may, with the previous sanction of the High Court, delegate, in respect of any specified portion of the district, to any Civil Judge in the district, his powers under sections 14 and 15 of this Ordinance and the powers of the District Court under section 24 of the Code of Civil Procedure, 19082, and such powers may be exercised by such Civil Judge subject to the general control of the District Judge.